-1. HUMAN RIGHTS PRINCIPLES

-Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and

-Principle 2: make sure that they are not complicit in human rights abuses.

-CourtHeath is committed to respecting human rights in its work.
+1. HUMAN RIGHTS PRINCIPLES Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and Principle 2: make sure that they are not complicit in human rights abuses.
+1.1.
+ASSESSMENT, POLICY AND GOALS CourtHeath is committed to respecting human rights in its work.
 Despite being a small consulting organisation, which does not have direct experience of human rights violations, we aim to encourage government agencies to engage in ethical purchasing and effective social procurement.
 This approach emphasises propriety in allocating public funds to further human rights, the creation of positive and sustainable social externalities, and the mitigation of inequality through empowerment of disadvantaged communities.
 More broadly, we endorse the Universal Declaration of Human Rights, and aim to incorporate its standards in our policy and practice.
 Through rigorous due diligence, we pledge to avoid infringing the rights of others, and to take steps to avoid negative human rights impacts resulting from our work.
 We will adhere to international human rights standards in our activities and our relationships.
-This includes taking steps towards respect, protection and fulfilment for such rights as freedom of association and collective bargaining; the effective elimination of child labour; the elimination of all forms of racial and gender discrimination; and the realisation of a workplace which positively empowers its employees and people of the broader world without discrimination on the basis of sexual orientation, physical ability, or mental illness.
+This includes taking steps towards respect, protection and fulfilment for such rights as freedom of association and collective bargaining; the effective elimination of child labour and modern slavery; the elimination of all forms of racial and gender discrimination; and the realisation of a workplace which positively empowers its employees and people of the broader world without discrimination on the basis of sexual orientation, physical ability, or mental illness.
 Beyond these basic commitments, we intend to implement measures, which positively contribute to the realisation of human rights, in particular through the creation of a diverse, inclusive and accessible workplace.
 We believe this pledge places us in line with best-practice international standards regarding human rights.
 Among the human rights risks in the Australian government procurement sector are discrimination against disadvantaged groups based on gender, disability, race or ethnicity.
 Our specific human rights goals are to achieve improved effectiveness of ethical procurement as measured by purchasing agencies including effective tendering provisions.

 "Our specific human rights goals are to achieve improved effectiveness of ethical procurement as measured by purchasing agencies including effective tendering provisions."

-We have offered all staff practical ethics training provided by the Chartered Institute of Procurement and Supply, which has raised staff awareness of human rights risks in procurement supply chain management.
+1.2.
+IMPLEMENTATION We have offered all staff practical ethics training provided by the Chartered Institute of Procurement and Supply, which has raised staff awareness of human rights risks in procurement supply chain management.
 We have also trained CourtHeath staff about the Global Compact and its Ten Principles.
 CourtHeath has articulated responsibilities to respect, protect and fulfil human rights in the Our People policy.
-This policy is overseen personally by the Managing Director, ensuring strong leadership on human rights issues within the company.
+The Managing Director, ensuring strong leadership on human rights issues within the company, oversees this policy personally.
+We have promoted the Victorian government's new Social Procurement Framework, assisting clients to tailor their tender schedules to elicit responses from tenderers that will facilitate involvement in projects of disadvantaged Victorians.